The Society in Dedham for Apprehending Horse Thieves: Move to a social organization

 By 1899, horse thefts were becoming so rare that newspapers as far away as The Evening Times of Washington, D.C. were noting that "it might seem to the ordinary observer that the members ought to devote themselves to something worth doing, now that their particular object in life has disappeared."
 However, in 1931 it was said that "Dedham doesn't purpose to let an old tradition languish simply for lack of horse thieves."

 At the turn of the 20th century, under the guidance of its new president, Dr. Edward Knobel, its annual meeting became a social event with dinner, drink, and entertainment.
+In 1900, the membership voted to make each annual meeting a social affair with a banquet.

 Elbert Hubbard was the keynote speaker at the annual dinner in 1908.
 He spoke on the poetry of Robert Browning and said "a more refined and intelligent audience I never saw."
 He reported that the membership was limited to 350 men and that there was a perpetual waiting list to join with "the slightest fleck on your social record" being cause to be rejected.

 The organization met in a variety of taverns and other public buildings around town throughout the years.
 In 1893 the annual meeting was held at the Grand Army of the Republic hall in Dedham Square, and in the early 1900s the organization met at Greenleaf Hall.
 For at least one year, in 1919, the Society met at the Boston City Club.
 By 1920, and as late as 1956, it met at Memorial Hall.
 Eventually the meetings moved to the old high school around the time of the First World War and then to the current high school when it was constructed in the 1960s.
 While alcohol was forbidden in the schools, it was a convenient setup with both a cafeteria and an auditorium, and surprise was expressed yearly at the variety of colors of "water" in glasses.
 Attendance steadily increased at the annual meeting and beginning in the 1970s the organization met at Moseley's on the Charles.

 In the early 1900s, the committee of Riders were elected based on their weight, "so that when a thief is captured his captors can sit on him to prevent him from escaping."
 Riders were required to weigh at least 200 pounds.
+Ralph Cheever, who weighed 350 pounds and was president from 1919 to 1920, frequently served as a rider.

 The organization represented New England at the 1964 New York World's Fair.
 Today, donations are occasionally made to local charitable organizations.
+The first such donation was a $25 gift to the Dedham Emergency Nursing Association in 1902.